 Our team designed a free user flow that would assess their risk of identity theft and provide useful and actionable tips to help a user protect themself.
-It would also create an incentive for the client to improve their habits, giving the user an opportunity to receive a discount on a subscription.
+It would also create an incentive for the user to improve their habits, giving them an opportunity to receive a discount on a subscription.

 A couple of the biggest challenges our team faced was that we didn't have access to their mobile app (since all features required a paid subscription) and we were relatively inexperienced in the world of identity theft and fraud.

 To help inform our design decisions, we sought out customer reviews for Identity Force and surveyed our networks to understand where our largest opportunities lied.